aws-solutions-library-samples/guidance-for-game-analytics-pipeline-on-aws/docs/getting-started.md

 By default, this table does not contain a configured partition specification.
 To enable partitioning, a Glue job must be run before data is ingested to configure the table.

 1. Locate the name of the iceberg setup job from the deployment outputs.
+	- The name of the job is the value of `CentralizedGameAnalytics.IcebergSetupJob` when using CDK.
-This name of the job is the value of `CentralizedGameAnalytics.IcebergSetupJob` when using CDK or `iceberg_setup_job` when using Terraform.
+	- The name of the job is the value of `iceberg_setup_job` when using Terraform.
 2. Navigate to the [Glue AWS Console](http://console.aws.amazon.com/glue).
 Ensure that you are in the same region that the stack is deployed in
 3. On the left sidebar, navigate to ETL jobs
 4. Locate the deployed setup job with the name retrieved from Step 1 in the list of jobs.
 Use the search bar if necessary